cbutler112358/cbutler112358.github.io/_portfolio/portfolio-1.md

 ---
-title: "A model of the opioid epidemic"
+title: "Modeling the opioid epidemic"
 excerpt: "A collaborative project with the goal of mathematically modeling the opioid epidemic at the state level and using the results to inform directions of control.<br/><img src='/images/HRLRmodel_resize.png'>"
 collection: portfolio